FontysVenlo/esd-workshop-flutter-y/README.md

 # Flutter Climate App Workshop

-Welcome to the **Flutter Climate App Workshop**, which is designed to guide you through enterprise Flutter development with hands-on learning and practical exercises.
+Welcome to the **Flutter Workshop**, which is designed to guide you through enterprise Flutter development with hands-on learning and practical exercises.
 By the end of this workshop, you'll understand core Flutter patterns and be ready to (learn more about) build(ing) production-ready applications.

 ---